-- Copies of the foreign worker's identification and current immigration documents, as applicable (passport, visa, I-94 Departure Record, USCIS Forms I-797 for prior applications or petitions, SEVIS Form I-20 for F-1 students, etc.).
+- Copies of the foreign worker's identification and current immigration documents, as applicable (passport, visa, I-94 Arrival/Departure Record, USCIS Forms I-797 for prior applications or petitions, SEVIS Form I-20 for F-1 students, etc.).

 - Documentation to show that the foreign worker/prospective employee is maintaining lawful status in the U.S., such as transcripts for F-1 students or paychecks for H-1B workers.

 - Certified Labor Condition Application ("LCA") from the U.S. Department of Labor (DOL).
-As mentioned above, you need to determine the prevailing wage and then file the LCA by using the Department of Labor's online portal, http://icert.doleta.gov/.
+As mentioned above, you need to determine the prevailing wage and then file the LCA by using the Department of Labor's iCert portal.
 It usually takes a week to receive the certified LCA, which the DOL sends via email.

 The employer must mail the petition to USCIS.
 The processing time usually is two to four months.

-Keep in mind that there is an annual quota of H-1B visas that may impact when you can file your petition.
+Keep in mind that for most H-1B jobs, there is an annual quota of visas, which may impact when you can file your petition.
 If the H-1B candidate you're planning to hire already has H-1B status and previously was counted against a prior year's quota, you can file your petition any time.
-If the candidate is subject to the quota (as are most F-1 students seeking to change status or people in H-1B status for employment at a college or university), you will need to review the current fiscal year's filings to determine whether any visas remain.
+If the candidate is subject to the quota, you will likely need to file the I-129 as early as possible, which is the first week of April (that is, six months before the earliest possible start date of October 1).

 When the Worker Can Begin Employment